• Home

 6. Take a Guided Tour

-If you are wanting to head off on a quick and organized day or weekend away, you might visit Paris from London on a guided day trip.
-The two cities are close enough together that it’s possible to leave before breakfast and be back by dinner!
+For a quick, organised day or weekend trip, you can visit Paris from London on a guided day tour.
+The two cities are close enough that you can leave London before breakfast and be back by dinner.

 How long is a guided tour from London to Paris?

-However, if you have more time, some tours stay overnight in Paris for a day or two.
+If you have more time, multi-day options stay overnight in Paris.

-What are some Tours that go from London to Paris?
+What are some tour options from London to Paris?

-- Paris Full-Day Trip from London – This full day luxury tour includes a guide who meets you in London at the Eurostar terminal.
-You take the Eurostar train to Paris, take a sightseeing bus around Paris, take lunch at the Eiffel Tower, cruise down the Seine and then have free time to visit explore (or take an optional Louvre tour), or do what you wish before your return to London by train.
+• Paris Full-Day Trip from London — A guide meets you at the Eurostar terminal in London.
+You take Eurostar to Paris, do a sightseeing bus tour, lunch at the Eiffel Tower, a Seine cruise, and free time before returning by Eurostar.

-- Day Tour by with Lunch Cruise – This tour includes round-trip Eurostar tickets, a fully guided tour of Paris by luxury coach and a 2 hour Seine river cruise with 3-course lunch
+• Day Tour with Lunch Cruise — Round-trip Eurostar, a fully guided Paris coach tour, and a 2-hour Seine river cruise with three-course lunch.

-- Guided Paris Day Trip with Free Time – This tour includes Eurostar tickets, a sightseeing bus tour of the city, and a Seine River cruise.
-You then have the afternoon to use as you wish and explore independently.
+• Guided Paris Day Trip with Free Time — Eurostar tickets, a Paris sightseeing bus tour, a Seine cruise, and an afternoon to explore independently.

-For example, this full-day walking tour includes a guided walking tour of several areas of Paris, including Montmartre, Île de la Cité, and the Latin Quarter, a guided visit to the Louvre Museum, a visit to the Eiffel Tower, and Seine River cruise tickets.
+For example, this full-day walking tour covers Montmartre, Île de la Cité, and the Latin Quarter, plus a guided visit to the Louvre, the Eiffel Tower, and a Seine cruise.

 7. Carpooling / Ridesharing